 We hear a lot about the Vancouver rental vacancy rate being very low but what is this metric and what does it really mean?
-In this post, we shed some light on the matter and its implications for renters and landlords alike.
+In this post, we shed some light on the matter and what it means for both renters and landlords.

 The vacancy rate refers to the percentage of units that are vacant or unoccupied in a city, region or a given property.